marco262/my_wiki/data/sandpoint/gm_notes/timeline.md

 * 150 Years ago: Ghlorofaex (Blue Dragon) discovers ruined Xin-Shalast.
 * 120 Years ago: Mokmurian born.
 * 90 Years ago: Mokmurian exiled from tribe.
 * 83 Years ago (Abadius 6th, 4624): Foxglove Manor is built by Vorel Foxglove.
-Construction is funded partially by the Brothers of the Seven, with the understanding that after 100 years, ownershp of the manor reverts to them.
+Construction is funded partially by the Brothers of the Seven, with the understanding that after 100 years, ownership of the manor reverts to them.
 * 70 Years ago: Silas and Karivek Vekker come to the Kodar Mountains.
 * 63 Years ago: Kasanda Foxglove destroys Vorel phylactery; Ironbriar takes over Skinsaw Men cult.
 * 47 Years ago: The Kaijitsus move to Magnimar, but leave the Amatatsu Seal and a portion of the extended family in Brinewall.